 Strong and resilient infrastructure is essential - and just as important is state capacity to operate our nation's clean water and drinking water programs.
-We also urge the Subcommittee to increase funding for the Clean Water Act §106 Operating Grant program from \$259 million to \$330 million, and for the Public Water Work System Supervision Program (PWSS) from \$109.7 million to \$130 million.
-These programs fund solid and needed state jobs, including for example, engineers, permit writers, inspectors, biologists, and compliance assistance officials - who play critical roles in helping ensure clean and safe water for all Americans.
+We also urge the Subcommittee to fund the Clean Water Act §106 Operating Grant program at \$330 million, and the Public Water Work System Supervision Program (PWSS) at \$130 million.
+These programs fund needed jobs, such as engineers, permit writers, inspectors, biologists, and compliance assistance officials - who play critical roles in helping ensure clean and safe water for all Americans.
 The requested funds are in fact far below the documented actual needs of these programs.

-In addition, the CWA §319 program is unique for its focus on local partnerships with agricultural entities to reduce water pollution like nutrient runoff. \$4 in watershed investment for every federal dollar is yielded when 319 funds are leveraged with U.S. Department of Agriculture programs.
-We urge the Subcommittee to maintain the requested funding level of \$164.5 million, although the national need is greater (\$227 million according to the National Association of Conservation Districts in 2012).
+In addition to these programs, the CWA §319 program is unique for its focus on local partnerships with agricultural entities to reduce water pollution like nutrient runoff.
+Four dollars in watershed investment for every federal dollar is yielded when §319 funds are leveraged with U.S. Department of Agriculture programs.
+We urge the Subcommittee to maintain the requested funding level of \$164.9 million, although the national need is greater (\$227 million according to the National Association of Conservation Districts in 2012).